thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 $$
 where $c$ is per-chunk cost.
 Choose $q$ so $q\rho$ is negligible overhead and liveness still improves under load.

 **What we’ll measure.** Chunk receipt rates; reconstruction latency $P95/P99$; audit failure rate; overhead.
-Trade-offs: tiny accounting channel and bond management—kept off the hot path; receipts can be batched or folded into block metadata.
+Trade-offs: tiny accounting channel and bond management, kept off the hot path; receipts can be batched or folded into block metadata.

 ---

 ### 5.5 Peer Discovery: small answers, big consequences (design for expansion)

-Peer discovery’s responses are intentionally small (≤16 peers) and prune unresponsive nodes—good operational hygiene.
+Peer discovery’s responses are intentionally small (≤16 peers) and prune unresponsive nodes, good operational hygiene.
 Economically, a small answer budget makes every neighbor slot precious; naïve selection can entangle honest nodes in adversarial neighborhoods.

-**Mechanism target.** Choose neighbors to **maximize diversity/expansion**—across stake pools, ASNs, geography—paired with a **costly identity** (stake/work) so large Sybil surfaces are expensive.
+**Mechanism target.** Choose neighbors to **maximize diversity/expansion**, across stake pools, ASNs, geography, paired with a **costly identity** (stake/work) so large Sybil surfaces are expensive.
 The goal is an overlay that behaves like an **expander** from the honest region’s view.

 **Formal goal (informal).** With answer budget $d$ and diversity score $\lambda$,